vuejs/docs/src/glossary/index.md

 In a Vue context, reactivity is used to describe a collection of features.
 Those features combine to form a *reactivity system*, which is exposed via the [Reactivity API](#reactivity-api).

-There are various different ways that reactivity can be implemented.
-For example, it can be done by static analysis of code to determine its dependencies.
+There are various different ways that a reactivity system could be implemented.
+For example, it could be done by static analysis of code to determine its dependencies.
 However, Vue doesn't employ that form of reactivity system.

 Instead, Vue's reactivity system tracks property access at runtime.
 It does this using both Proxy wrappers and getter/setter functions for properties.